 Processing of a peer’s SAE Confirm message

 Upon receipt of a peer’s SAE Confirm message a verifier is computed, which is the expected value of the peer’s confirmation, peer-confirm, extracted from the received an SAE Confirm message.
-The verifier is computed by passing the KCK, the peer’s send-confirm counter from the received an SAE Confirm message (see 9.4.1.37 (Send-Confirm field)), the scalar and element from the received SAE Commit message, and scalar and element from the sent SAE Commit message to the confirmation function CN.
+The verifier is computed by passing the SAE-KCK, the peer’s send-confirm counter from the received an SAE Confirm message (see 9.4.1.37 (Send-Confirm field)), the scalar and element from the received SAE Commit message, and scalar and element from the sent SAE Commit message to the confirmation function CN.

-verifier = CN(KCK, peer-send-confirm, peer-commit-scalar, PEER-COMMIT-ELEMENT, commit-scalar, COMMIT-ELEMENT)
+verifier = CN(SAE-KCK, peer-send-confirm, peer-commit-scalar, PEER-COMMIT-ELEMENT, commit-scalar, COMMIT-ELEMENT)

 The peer-send-confirm shall be encoded according to 9.2.2 (Conventions).
 The elements and scalars shall be in the format they were encoded in when transmitted in an SAE Commit message as described in 12.4.7.3 (Encoding and decoding of SAE Commit messages).
 If the verifier differs from the peer-confirm, verification of the peer’s SAE Confirm message shall fail.